Adrenalin O.D.

 Adrenalin O.D. was an American hardcore punk band from New Jersey that existed from 1981 to 1990.
-They are best known for playing extremely fast music accompanied by humorous lyrics.
+They were best known for playing fast-paced music accompanied with humorous lyrics.

 History

 Adrenalin O.D. formed in October 1981, from the demise of late 1970s punk band The East Paterson Boys Choir.
 A.O.D.'s first recordings saw release on the widely distributed New York Thrash cassette compilation released on ROIR cassettes in 1982.
 The compilation also featured the first recordings of the Beastie Boys, as well as prominent New York City punk bands like Kraut and the Washington DC band Bad Brains.
 The comedic and speedy "Paul's Not Home" became a college radio hit.

 A.O.D.'s first vinyl release, a six-song (EP) entitled Let's Barbeque, was released on their own Buy Our Records label.
 Because the budget was so tight, the band could only afford 15 minutes of studio time.
 They recorded all six tracks in one take with no overdubs.
 Buy Our Records became one of New Jersey's largest indie punk labels and springboarded the careers of many bands including Flag of Democracy, Raging Slab, and Pussy Galore.

 Adrenalin O.D.'s first album entitled The Wacky Hijinks of Adrenalin O.D. showcased the band's use of blazing speed-punk and sarcastic lyrics, taking aim at the suburban experience with songs like "Middle Aged Whore", "Trans Am" (the inspiration for the Dead Milkmen's "Bitchin' Camaro"), and the crowd favorite "Rock n' Roll Gas Station".
 The album contains an untitled and blatantly obvious backmasked track.
 When played backwards, it is the band members saying in unison; "God is very, very nice.
 Be kind to animals.
 Satan sucks."
 The band turned down offers from virtually every major metal label looking to market the band to the emerging thrash metal crowds, maintaining that even though their songs had a metallic edge they were a punk band.
 Some of the songs on HumungousFungusAmongus are the fastest hardcore tracks ever recorded.